indyjo/bitwrk/README.md

 that the success of Bitcoin continues.
 It also enables registration-less, anonymous participation.

 If, on the other hand, Bitcoin turns out _not_ to be a good choice, that's not going to be a problem.
 BitWrk itself does not _depend_ on it.
 Other currencies and payment methods can be integrated later on.

 Status
 ------

-This project has been under heavy development for the last couple of months and currently consists of:
+As of version 0.4.0:
+- BitWrk includes "bitwrk-blender", an add-on for [Blender](http://blender.org), the free rendering software. bitwrk-blender consists of *render_bitwrk.py*, a Python addon which registers a new rendering engine, and *blender-slave.py*, a script for sellers.
+  Renderings using Cycles (Blender's modern rendering engine) have been successfully accelerated at a small scale.
+While some features may be missing or not work as expected, BitWrk has shown to work very well with projects of small to medium size and high rendering complexity.
+With support for linked resources and scripted drivers, bitwrk-blender is approaching a state where it can be used for larger projects, too.
-- A rudimentary server written in Go (http://golang.org/), running on Google App Engine.
+- A basic server, written in Go (http://golang.org/), is deployed on Google App Engine.
   It exports an API for entering bids and updating transactions.
-The lifecycle of every transaction can be traced, and all communication is secured with Elliptic-Curve cryptographic signatures of the same kind than those that can be generated using the original Bitcoin client.
+Every transaction's lifecycle can be traced, and all communication is secured with Elliptic-Curve cryptographic signatures.
+These are of the same kind than those that can be generated using the original Bitcoin client, so it is very easy to test for correctness.
-- A client, also written in Go, that contains all necessary logic to perform both sides of a transaction.
-A browser-based user interface enables control of ongoing trades, registered workers and automatic trading mandates.
+- A client (also called the "daemon"), written in Go, providing a browser-based user interface to everything related to BitWrk.
+The daemon enables control of ongoing trades, registered workers and automatic trading mandates and will take care of deposits onto and withdrawals from the BitWrk service.
-  The client is meant to act as a proxy, taking tasks from local programs and dispatching them to the BitWrk service.
+- The client is meant to act as a proxy, taking tasks from local programs and dispatching them to the BitWrk service.
 For sellers, it provides the service to offer local worker programs to the BitWrk exchange and to keep them busy.
-- "bitwrk-blender", an add-on to the Blender graphics software, consisting of *render_bitwrk.py*, a Python addon which registers a new rendering engine, and *blender-slave.py*, a script for sellers.

 In the current phase of development, there is no way to transfer money into or out of the BitWrk service.
 Thus, **no actual money can be made or lost.**
 Every new client account starts with **1 BTC virtual starting capital**.

 News
 ----

+- **2014-09-10:** Release of **BitWrk 0.4.0 (Venus)** featuring a nicer user interface and several advanced enhancements to the Blender add-on.
 - **2014-08-13:** Making progress towards a 0.4.0 release, with support for Blender 2.71,
   including linked resources, and work data up to 512MB!
 - **2014-04-25:** Release of **BitWrk 0.3.0 (Mercury)** featuring support for Blender 2.70a